-Those outcomes are certainly attractive and worthwhile reasons to opt for a DaaS offering such as CDW’s Managed Endpoint Anywhere service.
+Those outcomes are certainly attractive and worthwhile reasons to opt for a DaaS offering.
 (After all, DaaS can improve every part of the process of deploying and managing devices, from procurement and configuration to management, maintenance and support.)
 But simplifying IT and moving to OPEX spending aren’t the only justifications for adopting DaaS.

 Here are five additional ways organizations can obtain a positive ROI from a device subscription engagement: